Who Is This Credit Card Best For?

 - Travel and emergency assistance services

 Chase does offer one feature worth mentioning: a service called Chase Credit Journey.
-It provides weekly credit score updates, alerts about changes to your credit, and can simulate changes to your credit score, such as if you open a new credit card or pay off a debt.
+It provides free credit score updates, alerts about changes to your credit, and can simulate changes to your credit score, such as if you open a new credit card or pay off a debt.

 You’ll get access to credit monitoring tools through Chase Credit Journey—primarily alerts to changes in your credit that might be related to fraud or identity theft.